-If a student believes that the Student Advocacy Committee has violated the Student Handbook or due process, the student may file a Student Development Committee Grievance Form with Spurgeon College's Provost.
-Spurgeon College's President is the final appeal point.
-This form is available on the Consumer Information section of the MBTS website.
+If a student believes that the Student Advocacy Committee has violated the Student Handbook or due process, the student may file a formal grievance form with Midwestern's Provost.
+Midwestern's President is the final appeal point.
+This form is available on the Consumer

+Information section of the MBTS website.
 This form is to be completed and submitted to the Dean of Students.